Dani-j/Team2-Pycharm/docs/debug.md

     ![Step Over](../../assets/images/docs/debug/step_over.png "Run")

-6. From the ```variable``` window, you will notice that the application only add integers from one to four.
+6. From the ```variable``` window, you will notice that the application only calculate the sum from one to four.

     ![Step Over](../../assets/images/docs/debug/sum.png "Run")